 In addition to PacketCable packages, implementers MAY gain experience by defining experimental packages.
-The package name of experimental packages MUST begin with the two characters "x-" or "X-"; PacketCable MUST NOT register package names that start with these two characters.
-An embedded client that receives a command referring to an unsupported package MUST return an error (error code 518 - unsupported package).
+The package name of experimental packages MUST begin with the two characters client that receives a command referring to an unsupported package MUST return an error (error code 518 - unsupported package).